 Cain toys with us by recognizing a phenomenon called ‘Genetic Sexual Attraction’.
 GSA is a serious matter studied by psychologists and biologists.
 Apparently GSA is biologically programmed into us.

 Opposing GSA is a debated factor called the Westermarck effect.
 According to its proponents, this psychological proximation factor blocks, sometimes imperfectly, sexual appeal between close relatives.
 The effect can and does break down, particularly in cases of at least one absent or absentee parent, and traditional rôles within a family change.
-When families split apart resulting in divorce and adoption, the Westermarck effect doesn’t apply at all.
+When families split apart resulting in divorce and adoption, the Westermarck effect can’t occur.

 The percentage of adults who engage in incestuous relationships is unknown, but estimated at fifteen per cent on average and up to 50% among long-separated, reunited relatives.
 A sizable proportion don’t want to be ‘fixed’.
 It’s substantial enough to have pro- and con support groups, lawyers and lobbyists, forums, books and blogs, and web sites.
 After Britain was criticized for punishing sibling couples who remained stubbornly in love, the European Union is trying to figure out how better to handle these situations and possibly decriminalize most adult couplings.